 Brown Swiss cattle

-Brown Swiss cattle (or Braunvieh) are a very popular dairy breed.
+Brown Swiss cattle (or Braunvieh) are very popular.

 Brown Swiss cows have been around for hundreds (perhaps even thousands) of years and their rugged, mountainous native home has brought the characteristics of strength, robustness and longevity to the fore.